Avatar (spacecraft): Feasibility study

 The Avatar concept study was commissioned by India's Defence Research and Development Organisation in 2001.
-India's Space Agency ISRO has no connection with the project.
+India's space agency, Indian Space Research Organisation (ISRO), has no connection with the project.
 Air Commodore Raghavan Gopalaswami, who headed the study, made a presentation on the spaceplane at the global conference on propulsion at Salt Lake City, United States on July 10, 2001.